tsztin0217/task-list-front-end/project-docs/wave-01.md

 Read through the code in `App.jsx`, `TaskList.jsx` and `Task.jsx` and their style sheets to understand how data and events are being handled.
 You may use the following questions and suggestions to guide your exploration:

 1. What `props` does `Task` have?
 Where do they come from?
+Task has {id, title, isComplete } as its props, it comes from TaskList
 1. The `Task` component uses destructuring to read in the props `const Task = ({ id, title, isComplete }) => {...`
-    - How would the code change if `{id, title, isComplete}` were replaced with `props`?
+    - How would the code change if `{id, title, isComplete}` were replaced with `props`?  {props.id, props.title, props.isComplete}
     - Consider making this change and the subsequent necessary changes through the rest of the component to deepen your understanding of the code.
 1. What `props` does `TaskList` have?
-Where do they come from?
+Where do they come from?  tasks, it comes from App component
-1. Where is the function `getTaskListJSX` called in `TaskList`?
+1. Where is the function `getTaskListJSX` called in `TaskList`?   call in 18th line in TaskList component
-    - How would the code change without this helper function?
+    - How would the code change without this helper function?   without this function, we need iterate each task directly.
 1. What component is `TASKS` passed to in `App`?
+TaskList in line 24th
-    - How does the component pass `TASKS`?
+    - How does the component pass `TASKS`?  so the TASKS is the props which received from TaskList
-    - What element is the component wrapped in?
+    - What element is the component wrapped in? <div>

 The suggestions above should give you a strong foundation for working with Task List Front End.
 As time allows, follow your curiosity to explore more of the code and features.